Health Protection (Coronavirus, International Travel) (England) Regulations 2020: Requirement to provide information

-The regulations apply to most travellers who arrive in England from outside the Common Travel Area (CTA), i.e. all regions of the United Kingdom plus the Republic of Ireland, the Channel Islands and Isle of Man.
-Travellers must provide information about themselves and their intended address or addresses in England for the following 14 days.
-The same applies to travellers arriving from within the CTA who have been outside the CTA in the 14 days preceding their arrival.
+The regulations applied to most travellers who arrived in England from outside the Common Travel Area (CTA), i.e. all regions of the United Kingdom plus the Republic of Ireland, the Channel Islands and Isle of Man.
+Travellers were required to provide information about themselves and their intended address or addresses in England for the following 14 days.
+The same applied to travellers arriving from within the CTA who have been outside the CTA in the 14 days preceding their arrival.

-The required information includes the passenger's personal data, journey details, and details of the place they intend to self-isolate.
-A passenger locator form must be completed on arrival into England, or, for passengers on the Eurotunnel Shuttle, at immigration control in Calais.
-Alternatively, passengers may complete the form in advance, as long as they provide proof of having done so if requested.
+The required information included the passenger's personal data, journey details, and details of the place they intended to self-isolate.
+A passenger locator form had to be completed on arrival into England, or, for passengers on the Eurotunnel Shuttle, at immigration control in Calais.
+Passengers could complete the form in advance as long as they provided proof of having done so if requested.

-Members of diplomatic or consular missions, representatives of international organisations afforded privileges and immunities in the UK, diplomatic and consular couriers, government representatives on official business, and members of their households are exempted from the requirement to provide this information; although between 7 and 28 November this exemption was not available to any person who had been in Denmark in the 14 days before arriving in England.
+Members of diplomatic or consular missions, representatives of international organisations afforded privileges and immunities in the UK, diplomatic and consular couriers, government representatives on official business, and members of their households were exempted from the requirement to provide this information; although between 7 and 28 November 2020 this exemption was not available to any person who had been in Denmark in the 14 days before arriving in England.